groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/qrcode/pdf.en.md

         // Obtain the document to be signed and pass it to Signature const signature = new signatureLib.Signature('input.pdf');

-        // Set up QR-Code options with the required text const signOptions = new signatureLib.QrCodeSignOptions('Archived on July 11, 2019');
+        // Set up QR code options with the required text const signOptions = new signatureLib.QrCodeSignOptions('Archived on July 11, 2019');

-        // Determine the QR-Code's position on the page signOptions.setVerticalAlignment(signatureLib.VerticalAlignment.Bottom);
+        // Determine the QR code's position on the page signOptions.setVerticalAlignment(signatureLib.VerticalAlignment.Bottom);
         signOptions.setHorizontalAlignment(signatureLib.HorizontalAlignment.Right);